 You must provide a vehicle that is in good working order and is representative of the class of license you are applying for.

 1. Pre-trip vehicle inspection test.

 A pre-trip vehicle inspection test is required to show the vehicle is safe to drive.
 You will have to walk around the vehicle and point to or touch each item and explain to the license examiner what you are checking and why.
-(You will not have to crawl under the hood of the vehicle.)

 2. Skills test (maneuvers around cones and backing maneuvers).

 See section 12 in the Commercial Driver License manual for a description of the skills test exercises and scoring.